po1sigala/live/01-Class-Content/19-PWA/01-Activities/06-Stu_Webpack-Bundle/README.md

 To reproduce the problem, follow these steps:

-1. Execute the command `npm install` to download the web app's dependencies.
+1. At the command line, execute the command `npm install` to download the web app's dependencies.

-2. Execute the command `npm run build` from the command line to create a bundle.
+2. At the command line, execute the command `npm run build` to create a bundle.

-3. Instead of a success message that states a bundle is created, an error message indicates that the bundle process failed.
+3. Instead of a success message that states a bundle is created, an error message indicates the bundle process failed.

 ## Assets